jundalisay/superb/content/en/social/economics/solutions/bur.md

 Adam Smith points to the [effort theory of value](/articles/pantrynomics/the-effort-theory-of-value) as the secret sauce of his poverty-and-inequality-free system.
  -->

-{{< img src="https://sorasystem.sirv.com/photos/quipu.jpg" cap="Adam Smith cited the Inca and Mongol civilizations as proof that large economies do not need currency to survive.
-The Inca used strings to represent food assets stored in community-granaries which were then traded for military service.
-Instead of strings, we use points.
-Instead of granaries, we use community hubs" alt="Quipu strings" >}}

 <!-- <img src="https://sorasystem.sirv.com/photos/mars.jpg" width="300px"> -->